GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning: Experiments

-\begin{itemize} \item \textbf{MMLU-Pro:} We train Qwen2.5-1.5B-Math-Instruct on WebInstruct.
-The target domain is the Math category of MMLU-Pro~\cite{wang2024mmlu}, which is partitioned into validation and test sets.
-This setting evaluates {\METHOD}'s ability to identify training problems that induce policy updates beneficial to multiple-choice mathematical reasoning.
+\textbf{SuperGPQA \& TheoremQA:} Using Qwen3-8B-Base, we draw a single \emph{combined} validation set from SuperGPQA~\citep{pteam2025supergpqascalingllmevaluation} and TheoremQA~\citep{chen2023theoremqa} to guide selection, and evaluate both held-out test sets; this probes whether a mixed-domain validation signal can improve multiple target domains at once.

-\item \textbf{SuperGPQA \& TheoremQA:} We investigate scenarios where the training distribution is broad but the target domain is narrow.
-Specifically, we train Qwen3-8B-Base on \textit{WebInstruct}.
-To improve computational efficiency, we apply a preliminary difficulty filter (pass rates $\in [0.2, 0.8]$) before RL selection.
-We utilize SuperGPQA~\cite{pteam2025supergpqascalingllmevaluation} and TheoremQA~\cite{chen2023theoremqa} as the downstream target domains.
+\textbf{Mathematical Reasoning Task:} Using Qwen3-8B-Base, selection is guided by AMC22~\citep{amc22}, with performance evaluated on AMC23 and AIME2425.
+This is a \emph{partial} validation-test mismatch: the probe is AMC22, but the test set includes the harder AIME2425 from different competitions and years, testing whether {\METHOD} still transfers when the validation set only partially represents the target.

-\item \textbf{Mathematical Reasoning Task:} We train Qwen3-8B-Base on the same pre-filtered WebInstruct subset described above.
-Data selection is guided by AMC22~\cite{amc22} as the validation set, while performance is evaluated on AMC23 and AIME24/25.
-This setting tests whether {\METHOD} can leverage a small, competition-level validation set to extract similarly challenging reasoning problems from a broad and noisy training distribution.
+\textbf{MMLU-Pro:} Using Qwen2.5-1.5B-Math-Instruct and the unfiltered corpus, the target domain is the Math category of MMLU-Pro~\citep{wang2024mmlu}, divided into validation and test sets.
+This evaluates {\METHOD}'s ability to identify problems beneficial to multiple-choice mathematical reasoning.